Menu

 Why learn prompt engineering with Coddy

-• Coverage of prompt engineering as it's actually used: clear instructions, few-shot examples, role and persona prompts, structured output, chain-of-thought reasoning, prompt-injection awareness — the techniques every AI prompt engineer needs.
+• Prompt engineering as it's actually used: clear instructions, few-shot examples, role and persona prompts, structured output, chain-of-thought reasoning, prompt-injection awareness.
+The techniques every AI prompt engineer needs.

-• AI-assisted hints walk you through why a prompt failed and what to change, so you build a real intuition for ChatGPT, Claude, and other LLMs instead of just copying templates.
+• AI hints walk you through why a prompt failed and what to change, so you build a real intuition for ChatGPT, Claude, and other LLMs instead of just copying templates.

 Frequently asked questions about learning prompt engineering